Branch-Mathematics-BM/Branch-Mathematics-BM.github.io/README.md

 The Yang–Mills program remains active conditional mathematical research.

-The four-dimensional Yang–Mills existence and mass-gap problem remains unsolved.
+**The four-dimensional Yang–Mills existence and mass-gap problem remains open.**

+Finite/truncated spectral gaps, effective infrared scales, or variational Ritz behavior do not substitute for the full continuum existence, gauge, positivity, limit, and uniform-gap requirements.

 ---